DCAN-Labs/functional-random-forest/README.md

 ## known bugs and issues

-###Documentation issues
+### Documentation issues

--Guides for subgroup validation and community detection need to be documented
+- Guides for subgroup validation and community detection need to be documented

--Usage of our R scripts needs to be documented
+- Usage of our R scripts needs to be documented

--Data dictionaries for intermediate files need to be documented
+- Data dictionaries for intermediate files need to be documented

--Figure dictionary needs to be generated
+- Figure dictionary needs to be generated

--Data visualizations need to be finished
+- Data visualizations need to be finished

--holdout procedure for twin studies is undocumented
+- holdout procedure for twin studies is undocumented

-###known bugs
+### known bugs

--Unsupervised RFSD power analysis may produce inaccurate performance estimates
+- Unsupervised RFSD power analysis may produce inaccurate performance estimates

--Currently, output results are split into a "group1" and "group2" variable even when "use_group2_data" is set to "false".
+- Currently, output results are split into a "group1" and "group2" variable even when "use_group2_data" is set to "false".
 In this case, "group1" refers to the first half of all rows in the input data, "group2" refers to the second half.
 This bug remains due to backwards compatability and will be resolved in the next release.

-###planned features
+### planned features

--enable hyperparameter tuning for RFs, currently, one needs to rerun the FRF to tune hyperparameters
+- enable hyperparameter tuning for RFs, currently, one needs to rerun the FRF to tune hyperparameters

--test and refine holdout code for twin studies
+- test and refine holdout code for twin studies

 ## Functional Random Forest (FRF)